San Gorgonio Pass wind farm: History and governance

-Drew R. Oliver, president of the Oliver Electric Power Corporation, was the earliest to promote the idea of generating electricity from wind in the San Gorgonio Pass area.
+Dew R. Oliver, president of the Oliver Electric Power Corporation, was the earliest to promote the idea of generating electricity from wind in the San Gorgonio Pass area.
 In 1926 Oliver, in collaboration with electrician W. Sperry Knighton, built a wind turbine near Whitewater.
 The original device used a generator Oliver had salvaged from an old roller coaster at Seal Beach, California.
 Oliver and Sperry fitted the generator with aluminum propellers, and placed a large funnel on the front to concentrate the wind's power.
 They set the entire device on a circular rail that allowed it to be pivoted to face prevailing winds.

 The powerful wind quickly burned out the 25,000 watt unit, but a larger unit was obtained from the Pacific Electric substation in Los Angeles.
 After the two worked out other mechanical issues, Oliver set out to raise funds to expand the enterprise, with the vision of powering all of nearby Palm Springs.
 Oliver incorporated the Oliver Electric Power Corporation in Reno, Nevada, began selling stock in the company, but quickly ran afoul of newly enacted California Corporate Security Laws.
 Oliver was jailed for a short time, then placed on two years probation, but his plans proceeded no further.
 The device he had built near Whitewater became a landmark and curiosity until it was taken down and sold for scrap in 1942.

 Southern California Edison opened its Wind Energy Center eight miles northwest of Palm Springs in 1980 near its Devers substation, installing two wind turbine generators for testing.
 One of these was the SWT-3 horizontal axis wind turbine generator designed by Charles Schachle and produced by the Bendix Corporation.
 It featured three 82.5-foot blades mounted on a rotor standing 110 feet above the ground.
 The SWT-3 never achieved its rated power production due to losses in its hydraulic drive, limiting electric output to 1.1 MW.
 The second turbine tested at the Edison site was a 500-kilowatt vertical axis wind turbine generator produced by Alcoa.
 The Alcoa unit self-destructed just two weeks after installation in 1981 on the eve of the first American Wind Energy Conference in Palm Springs.